 Despite the initial worries that automation in the manufacturing sector would cut off the human and render many jobless in the millions, this has not actually been the case.

-On the contrary, AI has actually aided in making manufacturing processes more efficient, more streamlined, safer and more profitable.
+On the contrary, AI has actually aided in making pharma manufacturing processes more efficient, more streamlined, safer and more profitable with Electronic batch record software.
 It is even projected that the global artificial intelligence in manufacturing market size will reach $USD 4,798 Million by 2026.

 In this article, we are going to look at the top applications of artificial intelligence in manufacturing that has contributed to the fast adoption rates of AI in manufacturing.

 However, manufacturing is just one of the sectors that AI has taken by storm.
 If you want to know what is projected to happen in other sectors, check out a recent survey I conducted that saw 80 AI experts predict what AI will bring in 2021.

 So, without much further ado, let’s get started.

 In a traditional production line, you’ll find that many assembly lines completely lack in systems and technologies that could be put in place to identify defects.